 To our knowledge, this is the first study to present effects of complications and comorbidities on physical therapy duration in children with pneumonia.
-Our results showed that among children with pneumonia those with additional complications had significantly longer chest physical therapy and kinesiotherapy than those without complications.
-Another important finding in our study is that we observed statistically significant correlation between the presence and number of complications and the duration of chest physical therapy and duration of kinesiotherapy procedures.
-This is expected since the one with complications should be treated longer to gain improvement and complications resolution.
+Our results showed that among children with pneumonia, those with additional complications had significantly longer chest physical therapy and kinesiotherapy than those without complications.
+Another important finding in our study is that we observed a statistically significant correlation between the presence and number of complications and the duration of chest physical therapy and duration of kinesiotherapy procedures.
+This is expected, since pneumonia with complications should be treated longer to gain improvements and the resolution of complications.
 Additionally, we found that children with complicated pneumonia more often had prolonged hospitalization, which is in agreement with data in literature [18, 19].

-Furthermore, children with comorbidities, had significantly longer chest physical therapy versus those without comorbidities, while there was no difference regarding duration of kinesiotherapy.
-Moreover, there was statistically significant correlation only between the presence and number of comorbidities and duration of chest physical therapy.
+Furthermore, children with comorbidities, had significantly longer chest physical therapy versus those without comorbidities, while there was no difference regarding the duration of kinesiotherapy.
+Moreover, there was statistically significant correlation only between the presence and number of comorbidities and the duration of chest physical therapy.
 These findings demonstrate that the role of chest physical therapy is important in children with pneumonia and additional comorbidities, and this is further supported by the findings that comorbidities alone or with complications are significantly more frequent in the one with prolonged hospitalizations.
-On the contrary authors from Brazil did not find longer hospital stays in children with community-acquired pneumonia and comorbidities [20].
+In contrast, authors from Brazil did not find longer hospital stays in children with community-acquired pneumonia and comorbidities [20].

-However, it should be considered that the results in our study might be influenced by the fact that evaluated group of patients were presenting to a tertiary medical facility - university children's hospital, therefore patients with more severe infections may have been overrepresented, of which some could affect the production and elimination of secretions.
+However, it should be considered that the results in our study might be influenced by the fact that the evaluated group of patients were presenting to a tertiary medical facility - a university children's hospital - therefore, patients with more severe infections may have been overrepresented, some of which could affect the production and elimination of secretions.

 The present study has some limitations that should be considered in the analysis and interpretation of the results.
-First, the study-design included retrospective collection of information.
+Firstly, the study design included a retrospective collection of information.
 We did not have a control group due to ethical reasons, considering that respiratory physical therapy is often prescribed in children with pneumonia in our institution.

-Besides, the prolonged hospitalization was used as an endpoint in this study, although it is known that the decision about the duration of hospitalization varies among doctors and hospitals (10).
-However, our study was conducted at a single institution therefore that the doctor/facility profiles were unlikely to have biased length of hospitalization.
+In addition, the prolonged hospitalization was used as an endpoint in this study, although it is known that the decision about the duration of hospitalization varies among doctors and hospitals [10].
+However, our study was conducted at a single institution; therefore, the doctor/facility profiles were unlikely to have biased length of hospitalization.